- Creating an eDiscovery Case

 - Click on the Save and Exit button.

-To assign archive searches to your discovery case:
+To start assigning archive searches to your eDiscovery case:

 - Open the Discovery Case.